ilios/user-guide/schools/session-types.md

 ![Session type - de-activate](../images/schools/session_types/session_type_deactivate.png)

 **NOTE:** When a Session Type gets de-activated, it is sent to the bottom of this list.
-The phrase "(disabled)" will be appended after the text description of the session type.
+The phrase "(disabled)" will be appended to the text description (name) of the session type.

 ### Remove Session Type